davidfig/pixi-dashed-line/README.md

 ```
 ## When to use options.useTexture = true

-For most use-cases, the lineTo/moveTo (`options.useTexture = false`) is slightly better because it provides a more accurate implementation.
+For most use-cases, the lineTo/moveTo (`options.useTexture = false`) is better because it provides a more accurate implementation and supports cap and join styles.

 The texture-based approach (`options.useTexture = true`) is useful when the geometry is very large or very small as PIXI.Graphics does not handle those cases well (see https://www.html5gamedevs.com/topic/24876-weird-lines-when-using-extreme-coordinate-values/).
 You'll know you need this if zooming in and out on the dashed line causes out of memory errors :)